-As of September 30, 2021, the Company had approximately \$27.0 million of cash.
-On December 10, 2020, the Management Committee approved a total budget of \$18.0 million for the calendar year 2021 to undertake in-fill drilling, engineering and environmental studies necessary to complete a feasibility-level study, additional exploration, community relations, and to prepare the project for formal permitting.
-On June 22, 2021 the Management Committee voted to increase the exploration budget by \$0.2 million for interpretation of archive drilling, adopting oriented core and geological consulting.
-The Company's proportionate share of the approved budget is approximately \$5.5 million.
-As of June 30, 2021, the Company has funded approximately \$3.9 million to the Peak Gold JV during calendar year 2021.
-In addition, the Company plans to fund an approximately \$3.0 million exploration program to continue its exploration efforts on the Eagle/Hona Property located immediately north of the Manh Choh Project area (which began in July 2021), and to explore for additional resources on the 100%-owned Triple Z Property in 2022, focused on the areas immediately adjacent to the known Peak Gold JV resources.
+As of December 31, 2021, the Company had approximately \$22.0 million of cash.
+On December 17, 2021, the Peak Gold JV approved a \$47.9 million program (CORE's share is approximately \$14.4 million) for calendar year 2022.
+The budget covers the following areas of work: feasibility study, permitting, on-going environmental monitoring, community engagement, engineering, early construction, and exploration.
+The Company has not finalized a budget for exploration activities on its 100% owned state mining claims or the Lucky Shot Property.
 Due to cash received in the Kinross Transaction and the capital raises completed in September 2020 and June 2021, the Company believes that it has sufficient liquidity to meet its working capital requirements for the next twelve months.
 The Company's cash needs going forward will primarily relate to capital calls from the Peak Gold JV, exploration of the Contango Properties (including the \$10.0 million capital commitment for expenditures on the Lucky Shot Property over the 36-month period following August 2021), and general and administrative expenses of the Company.
-If a large budget is undertaken, and no additional financing is obtained, the Company can elect not to fund its portion of the approved budget, in which case the Company would maintain sufficient liquidity to meet its working capital requirements for the next twelve mon
+If a large budget is undertaken, and no additional financing is obtained, the Company can elect not to fund its portion of the approved budget, in which case the Company would maintain sufficient liquidity to meet its working capital requirements for the next twelve months.

-The Company entered into Stock Purchase Agreements dated as of June 14, and June 17, 2021 (the "Purchase Agreements") for the sale of an aggregate of 523,809 shares of Common Stock at a purchase price of \$21.00 per share of Common Stock, in a private placement (the "2021 Private Placement") to certain accredited investors.
+The Company entered into Stock Purchase Agreements dated as of June 14, and June 17, 2021 (the "Purchase Agreements") for the sale of an aggregate of 523,809 shares of Common Stock at a purchase price of \$21.00 per share of Common Stock, in a private Placement (the "2021 Private Placement") to certain accredited investors.
 The 2021 Private Placement closed on June 17 and 18, 2021.
-The 2021 Private Placement resulted in approximately \$11.0 million of gross proceeds and approximately \$10.9 million of net proceeds to the Company.
-The Company will use the net proceeds from the 2021 Private Placement to fund its exploration and development program and for general corporate purposes.
+The 2021 Private Placement resulted in approximately \$11.0 million of gross proceededs and approximately \$10.9 million of net proceededs to the Company will use the net proceededs from the 2021 Private Placement to fund its exploration and development program and for general corporate purposes.
 Rick Van Nieuwenhuyse, the Company's President and Chief Executive Officer, purchased 47,619 shares of Common Stock, for a purchase price of approximately \$1,000,000, in the 2021 Private Placement pursuant to a Purchase Agreement dated June 17, 2021, on the same terms and conditions as all other purchasers, except that Mr. Nieuwenhuyse did not receive any registration rights.
 The 2021 Private Placement to Mr. Nieuwenhuyse closed on June 18, 2021.
 The Audit Committee of the Company has reviewed and approved all agreements and arrangements relating to Mr. Van Nieuwenhuyse's participation in the 2021 Private Placement.